 As such, using a coop mite spray as you are doing other chicken mites preventive treatments is a super extra step in fighting chicken mites.

 You can make this spray naturally at home by mixing dish soap, oil, and water.

 This will help suffocate the chicken mites and prevent them from spreading to humans.

 Having garlic and garlic juice in your chicken diet can prevent chicken mites.
 This is because chicken mites do not like the taste of garlic in the chicken blood.

 You can also create a mixture of garlic juice, water, and oil such as lavender and then spray it directly onto your chicken and around the chicken coop.

 Chicken mites are a nuisance and are irritating, but the good news is that they are not parasites to humans.
 But still, they can bite you and cause intense irritation.

-If you suspect a chicken mite infestation in your house, you should immediately contact a licensed pest control professional.
+If you suspect a chicken mite infestation in your house, contact a licensed pest control professional immediately.